-Imagine that you are deep in the Amazon; all around you, the trees tower in front of you, and the humidity of the air permeates your lungs; in the distance, the song of birds, the buzz of insects, and the rustling of leaves fill your ears.
+Imagine that you are deep in the Amazon; all around you, the trees tower above you, and the humidity of the air permeates your lungs; in the distance, the song of birds, the buzz of insects, and the rustling of leaves fill your ears.
 Suddenly, you see a jaguar lurking in the undergrowth, noticing its spotted fur blending into the shadows.
-Now you can wake up, and this is just a glimpse of all the hidden magic the Amazon rainforest in Peru has to offer.
+Now imagine waking up and realizing this is just a glimpse of all the hidden magic the Amazon rainforest in Peru has to offer.

 Mammals of the Peruvian Amazon rainforest